Dufferin Street bridges: Deterioration and replacement

 From June 2013 the bridges have been closed to vehicular traffic.
-In November 2013-early 2014, the north bridge superstructure were replaced by three temporary bridges - two for traffic, and a third for pedestrians.
+In November 2013-early 2014, the north bridge superstructure was replaced by three temporary bridges - two for traffic, and a third for pedestrians.
 The temporary bridges were opened in 2014 and are still used as of September 11, 2021.

 Toronto tried deciding the type of bridge that will span over the tracks, but the decision was canceled as of September 11, 2021.
 The four types were: